 By default, all lights will turn on, sirens will be activated, heat sources and appliances will be turned off.

-Once the fire alarm has been set up and customized, it is a good idea to test the fire alarm to verify that everything is working as intended.
+Once the fire alarm has been set up and customised, it is a good idea to test the fire alarm to verify that everything is working as intended.
 When you click "Test Alarm", a window will appear that allows you to confirm that you actually want to test the fire alarm.
 Remember that when you run the test, all sirens that are set to go on will start beeping (if your device supports this.
 For example, the Fibaro siren does not support this).

 During an actual event, the fire window will take control of the entire app.
 You can turn off sirens and shut down the alarm by clicking "False alarm".